sparkflows/sparkflows-docs/docs/aws/admin-guide/emr_serverless/emrserverless-setup.rst

          :alt: emrserverless
          :width: 60%

 #.
-Enabled job runtime role to access Fire Insight application
+Enabled job runtime role to access Sparkflows application

    you can attach new policy with access to Network